ryanmr/ryanrampersad.com/content/resume.md

 ### Experience

 #### Daugherty
-I am an Associate Consultant / Software Engineer 2 at Daugherty.
+I am an Consultant / Software Engineer 2 at Daugherty.
+My primary role besides acting as a consulting for client projects, is software development.

 #### Saint Paul Public Schools
 I helped instructors teach various Saint Paul Public Schools Community Education classes, such as Computer Basics 101, 201, Excel, PowerPoint and more.
 I also taught iterations of my own Website Basics and Website Construction classes, which focused on writing HTML, CSS and basic JavaScript by hand.